Giannakius/ChatBot-for-Database/README.md

 - Database: SQL

 ## Contact
-For any inquiries, please contact [your email here].
+For any inquiries, please contact me.

 ## Note
 This project was completed as part of the Makeathon AI programming competition in Athens.